Russborough House 2019

 This body of work is about life and how nothing stays the same, we are all subject to continuous change.
 Each piece in the show is merging into some form from nature, antlers, branches or drops of water.

 Through my work different characters have appeared; The Thinking Man, The Overt Woman and The Journey Man.
 This show introduces the ‘She Stag’.
 Gender roles are changing, men are more involved in nurturing and women are providing.
-The’ She Stag’ represents no restrictions on gender; she is a delicious combination of the best traits of both male and female.
+The’ She Stag’ is about having no restrictions on gender.

 By combining figures with nature I seek to highlight the natural world as a source of energy and stability.
 Figures and objects merge into branches, indicating a desire for change at a conscious level.